Growth through Music

 We believe music in schools is vital, not only for a child’s personal, social and cognitive development, but also because it contributes towards a rounded education.
 There is significant evidence to show, for example, that rhythm, melody and singing in primary schools can enhance learning in other subjects, including the development of skills in numeracy and literacy.
 In response to this, we work alongside local music hubs to deliver unique creative projects and first-time orchestral experiences with Key Stage One children in Tower Hamlets and Harrow, two of the most deprived areas in London.

-Similarly, in our First Time Live projects in partnership with Orchestras Live, we create interactive and inspirational first time orchestral experiences for teenagers and young people who have significantly lower levels of arts engagement.
+Our First Time Live projects, in partnership with Orchestras Live, include interactive and inspirational first time orchestral experiences for teenagers and young people who have significantly lower levels of arts engagement.
 Addressing the economic and cultural barriers that may prevent young people from discovering classical music, workshop participants work directly with our musicians to programme and produce a range of exciting and inspiring concerts.

-For more information about our Meet the Music programme see the project information below or email our Director of Participation, Fiona Lambert.
+For more information about our Participation programme, email our Director of Participation, Fiona Lambert.